Alex1990/autoresize-textarea/README.md

 - In IE7 (simulated by IE9), IE10 (simulated by IE11), IE11, the content will jump up and down when a newline is seen.
 For example, press the "Enter" key.
 - In IE7/8 (simulated by IE11), the `scrollHeight` will increase a few pixels after typing a character in a blank line (without any character).
 - In IE9 and IE7/8 (simulated by IE9), for `example/basic.html` example, when the value of `padding` is less than 5 pixels, the textarea will move up about 1 pixel after first newline.

+## Todos

+- An online demo page.
+- A method to reset the textarea to default.
+- In IE, ESC key will clear the content of textarea.

 ## Thanks to